dennisss/dacha/pkg/cnc/machines/makera_carvera/index.md

     - Subscribes to `ON_CONSOLE_LINE_RECEIVED` and emits additional events to run scripts.
 - `src/modules/communication/SerialConsole2.cpp` : Wireless probe communication logic.
     - Subscribes to `ON_CONSOLE_LINE_RECEIVED`
+- `src/libs/Kernel.cpp`
+    - Contains the code that generates and state and diagnostic report strings send back to the host.
+- DO NOT OVERRIDE `DEFAULT_SERIAL_BAUD_RATE` since this is also used for the internal serial connection to the CC2530.

 Carvera Controller